andrewkolagit/My-SOC-Analyst-Home-Lab/README.md

 Here is what I have learned from the project:
 * Setting up virtual environments on the VMWare Workstation
-* Deploying an Ubuntu Live Server and a Windows VM
+* Deploying an Linux VM (Ubuntu Live Server) and a Windows VM
 * Configuring the Windows security settings via Registry, Safe Mode, and PowerShell
 * Using Command Prompt, PowerShell, and Linux CLI's
 * Using SSH to access the Linux shell from a personal computer